Compcode1/attribute-based-access-control/README.md

 **Next Deployment Phase:** The laboratory policy will target an enterprise application guaranteed to exist natively in the sandbox environment: **Office 365** (or **Microsoft Graph Explorer**).
 The Conditional Access (CA) policy will target the `ABAC-Engineers-Tier3-Quantum` group, map the clearance tiers to standard directory **Extension Attributes (EA)**, and demonstrate a fully operational user attribute-filtering gate without requiring external Azure infrastructure.

----

-## System Validator: Constraints & Edge Cases

-### 1. Access Denied Triggers
-* **Trigger 01:** An administrator possessing the Global Administrator role but lacking the Attribute Assignment Administrator (AAA) role attempts to update Alpha Engineer's attributes.
-This action triggers a hard `Access Denied` error at the UI plane because the active Access Token (AT) lacks the specific data-plane assignment scope.

-### 2. Negative Constraints
-* **Constraint 01:** Microsoft Entra ID (MEID) Conditional Access (CA) policies cannot read *User-level* Custom Security Attributes (CSA) natively during the initial user sign-in phase.
-User-level Custom Security Attributes (CSA) are structurally engineered for downstream Azure Data-Plane Role-Based Access Control (RBAC) conditions.

-### 3. The Inverse Logic
-* To evaluate user attributes at the initial identity-plane login boundary using Conditional Access (CA), an organization must utilize standard directory **Extension Attributes (EA)** (such as `extensionAttribute1`).
-While Custom Security Attributes (CSA) fail to evaluate at the Conditional Access (CA) login boundary, Extension Attributes (EA) successfully evaluate through the native **Filter for users** condition engine.

-### 4. Hard Booleans
-* `User.Membership -in Group` ➔ **TRUE** for both Alpha Engineer and Bravo Engineer.
-* `User.ExtensionAttribute1 -eq "Tier3"` ➔ **TRUE** for Alpha Engineer, **FALSE** for Bravo Engineer.

----

-## Section 11: Clinical Case Studies

-### Case Study 01: The Token Stale-State Authorization Failure
-* **Configuration:**
-    * Policy: Tenant Directory Role Assignment.
-    * Identity: Administrator account.
-    * Device State: Unmanaged workstation.
-* **Action:** The user account is assigned the Attribute Definition Administrator (ADA) role via the portal interface.
-The administrator immediately attempts to create a new Attribute Set inside the same browser window session without logging out or utilizing an Incognito Window.
-* **Outcome:** `Hard Boolean: Failure`
-* **Technical Logic:** The user's current session relies on an existing Access Token (AT) and Refresh Token (RT) issued *prior* to the role assignment event.
-Because Access Tokens (AT) are immutable objects that cannot dynamically ingest directory role modifications mid-lifecycle, the current Access Token (AT) contains no claims for the Attribute Definition Administrator (ADA) role.
-The directory target reads the token schema, notes the missing claim token, and blocks the write command.
-The root cause is remedied only when a new authentication handshake occurs via an Incognito Window, forcing the token issuing service to generate a fresh Access Token (AT) embedded with the active role claims.